Esri/arcgis-runtime-samples-ios/OfflineFeatureEditingSample/README.md

 In the "Live Data" mode, the map also contains ```AGSFeatureLayer``` for each layer in the [wildfire feature service](http://services.arcgis.com/P3ePLMYs2RVChkJx/arcgis/rest/services/Wildfire/FeatureServer)   to display features.
 These layers have ```expirationInterval``` property set to 60 seconds and ```autoRefreshOnExpiration``` enabled to refresh the feature data periodically.
 The ```editingDelegate``` of these layers is set to be the main view controller which applies any edits immediately to the service.

 In the "Local Data" mode, the features are downloded from the service as a replica geodatabase using ```AGSGDBTask```.
 When the download completes, each dataset in the geodatabase accessed via ```AGSGDBFeatureTable``` and added to the map as an ```AGSFeatureTableLayer```.
 Features are  added, updated, or deleted using methods on ```AGSGDBFeatureTable``` and then later synchronized with the service using ```AGSGDBTask```

+The app delegate uses the ```Background Helper``` utility class to continue downloading features or synchronizing changes if the user backgrounds the app or switches to another app while the operation is in progress.
+When the operation completes, local notifications are posted using the ```Background Helper``` if the app is still in the background.